devini01/CSCI401W-Fall2023-TeamGamma/5-final-team-deliverable/Final_Reflection.md

 1. **Team Collaboration Skills:** Reflect on a time when coordinating with team members improved a project's outcome or efficiency.
     - **Devin:** Meeting with Chayenne while we built the login screen was essential for me to successfully incorporate my code into hers, and make sure that what I coded worked with her code such as checking if an email was valid, but also make that email be communicated correctly to Firebase for authentication.
+    - **Chayenne:** I was able to meet with Devin to go over the raffle example and how to possibly integrate it into our project.
+From there Devin was able to integrate the raffle system and showed me how he was able to do so.
+This helped me understand the integration process a little more which was something I had struggled with in this case.

 3. **Problem-Solving Abilities:** Share a situation where you had to troubleshoot a technical issue and how you approached the problem-solving process.
     - **Devin:** I had never worked with UI before, just backend work.
 I took some example XML files from StackOverflow and pasted them into ChatGPT and had it explain the code to me, which allowed me to fully grasp how I could build UI within the application and make necessary edits.
+    - **Chayenne:** In the beginning I had an issue with running code in android studio.
+I wasn’t familiar with the error messages so I looked them up and went through some forums.
+Through them I was able to eventually resolve the issues.
 5. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.
     - **Devin:** Setting up the time/date for group meetings and ensuring everybody was available and kept up to speed was a way I helped foster communication with my group mates.
+    - **Chayenne:** I contributed to the login system which was one of the main features of our app.
+It was important to get it ready early on so that it could get connected to the database.
+Having it done earlier on in the project’s development gave us more time to focus on other features.
 7. **Applied Knowledge:** Describe a technical concept learned in class that you've used in your project, highlighting its practical relevance.
+    - **Chayenne:** We used user stories to help us have a clearer picture of how we wanted our app to function.
+User stories also allowed us view things from the user's perspective, allowing for a more user-friendly interface.
-8. **Adaptability and Learning:** Provide an example of a challenge you faced that required learning a new skill or concept, and how you adapted to overcome it.
+9. **Adaptability and Learning:** Provide an example of a challenge you faced that required learning a new skill or concept, and how you adapted to overcome it.
     - **Devin:** At first the idea of working with a database was a daunting task, as I was responsible for finding a way to authenticate users.
 In order to overcome it, I looked at YouTube videos and used StackOverflow to understand not only how to connect the database, but also how to add/remove and authenticate users for our login system.
 I also learned at the very beginning how to build a database (albeit in very simple terms) by communicating from the app to the database with code.
+    - **Chayenne:** A challenge I faced was figuring out how to set up a timer in Android Studio.
+I had never used Android Studio prior to this project so I wasn’t familiar with all of the built-in classes.
+I watched some tutorials on youtube which helped me understand how to go about things.
+I also referred Android Studio’s developer guides online.